walero-moon/Nizuri/README.md

     "successColour": "#5cff5f",
-    "rapidapiKey": "bing image search through RapidAPI", // Required for image command to work "rapidapiHost": "bing image search through RapidAPI" // Required for image command to work }
+    "rapidapiKey": "bing image search through RapidAPI", // Required for image command to work "rapidapiHost": "bing image search through RapidAPI" // Required for image command to work "clientID" : "From Spotify Developer Dashboard", // Required for Spotify commands "clientSecret": "From Spotify Developer Dashboard", //Required for Spotify commands }
 ```
 To compile from TypeScript to javascript, open the root directory and run `tsc -p .`